 A bool attribute to descibe if the nRF24L01 is a plus variant or not (read-only).
-This information is detirmined upon instantiation.
+Upon instantiation, this class detirmines if the nRF24L01 is a plus variant or not.

-13.3 load_ack()
+17.3 load_ack()

 RF24.load_ack (buf, pipe_number)

 This allows the MCU to specify a payload to be allocated into the TX FIFO buffer for use on a specific data pipe.